DjFix/studioone_functions/README.md

 Replace parts of all track name.
 Case sensitive matching (search string, replacment string)

 - **selectTrack** (track _[object]_)</br>
-Used to optionally select tracks when iterating if necessary
+Use this to optionally select tracks when iterating when necessary

 - **setTrackColor** (channel _[object]_, color _[hex]_)</br>
 Sets a channel to a hex color, # char irrelevant